rhythem-jain/FinTrace/SPIDER_MAP_GUIDE.md

-# 🕷️ Spider Map Guide - DARK FUNDS AML Dashboard
+# 🕷️ Spider Map Guide - FinTrace AML Dashboard

 ## Overview
 The Spider Map is an interactive network visualization that shows how money flows between accounts, helping you identify suspicious transaction patterns and relationships in your AML detection system.